Agusan (province): Government

-The Agusan Provincial Capitol in Butuan served as the final provincial seat of government for Agusan before becoming the seat for Agusan del Norte.
+The Agusan Provincial Capitol in Butuan served as the final provincial seat of government for Agusan.
+It later became the seat for Agusan del Norte.

 Agusan's provincial government was last headed by the governor.

 Agusan was initially under the Bureau of Non-Christian Tribes and unrepresented in the Philippine Assembly that existed until 1916.
 In 1913, it was placed under the Department of Mindanao and Sulu, with its legislative representative appointed by the Governor-General.
 It was later represented in national legislatures through the 12th senatorial district from 1916 to 1935 and the province's at-large congressional district beginning in 1935.